What Two Participant Profiles Found Setting Up Cal.com

 Auto-save fires before the form is complete

-Both personas experienced this.
+Both participant profiles experienced this.
 They'd start filling in the new event type form — type a title — and the system would auto-save and navigate before they'd finished filling in other fields like duration and description.

 Hamlet: "The page went blank and greyed out after I typed the title.
 I didn't click 'Continue' yet."
 Ea-Nasir: "A message popped up saying '10 Minute Chat event type created successfully' even though I haven't finished filling out the form or clicked 'Continue'.
 That's very confusing."